Church Leaders: What is the Role of an Adventist Pastor?

 “I think pastors have a unique opportunity to present people with hope.
 You can use your gifts and strengths to let God guide you to reach others.” —Pastor Buz Menhardt of the New Market Seventh-day Adventist Church.

-Now that you’re an expert on pastors, check out “What to Expect When You Go to an Adventist Church” to learn what an Adventist worship service is like!
+Now that you’re an expert on pastors, learn what an Adventist worship service is like!
+Check out —

 - Seventh-day Adventist Church Manual, 19th Edition, pp. 32, 75.[↵]